koheiw/proxyC/cran-comments.md

 ## Downstream dependencies

-Changes do not affect in exisiting users
+Changes do not affect in existing users